As Told By An Expat: The Benefits Of A Second Residency In Panama

 I accept there’s some crime, mostly corruption and low level offending, meaning you take the same precautions here as anywhere…

-There’s the language barrier, my Spanish is basic and, although you can get by in a lot of places with English, to really make the most of life here you need a firmer grasp of the local language than I currently possess…
+The language barrier is a thing, my Spanish is basic and, although you can get by in a lot of places with English, to really make the most of life here you need a firmer grasp of the local language than I currently possess…

 The traffic can be a nightmare.
 Time a beach escape wrong and you’ll spend far more hours bumper to bumper than you ever will on the sand…